Affine T-varieties of complexity one and locally nilpotent derivations: Introduction

 For affine surfaces with a $\CC^*$-action an alternative description\footnote{Which is actually equivalent, see Example 3.5 in \cite{AlHa}.} was proposed in \cite{FlZa1}.
 This description was used in \cite{FlZa2} in order to classify all $\CC_+$-actions on normal $\CC^*$-surfaces.
 Generalizing this construction, in the present paper we use the description in \cite{AlHa} to classify normal affine $\TT$-varieties of complexity 0 or 1 endowed with a $\KK_+$-action.

 A $\KK_+$-action gives rise to a locally nilpotent derivation (LND) on $A$.
 To any LND on $A$ we can associate a homogeneous LND which maps homogeneous elements into homogeneous elements, see Lemma \ref{hLDN}.
 A homogeneous LND $\partial$ on $A=\bigoplus_{m\in M} A_m\chi^m\subseteq K_0[M]$ can be extended to a derivation on $K_0[M]$.
 We say that $\partial$ is of \emph{fiber type} if $\partial(K_0)=0$ and of \emph{horizontal type} otherwise.
+In geometric terms, the fact that the LND $\partial$ is homogeneous means that the corresponding $\KK_+$-action on $X=\spec\, A$ is normalized by the torus $\TT$.

 In Theorem \ref{toric-clasification} we obtain a classification of homogeneous LNDs on toric varieties.
 For $\TT$-varieties of complexity 1, such a classification is given in Theorems \ref{fiber-clas} (for fiber type) and \ref{resultado} (for horizontal type).
 These theorems are the main results of the paper.
+In \cite{Li1} this classification of homogeneous LNDs of fiber type is generalized to arbitrary complexity.

 We show as a corollary that the equivalence classes of homogeneous LNDs on the toric variety defined by the cone $\sigma\subseteq N_{\QQ}$ are in one to one correspondence with the extremal rays of $\sigma$ (see Corollary \ref{toric-neq}).
 This is also true for normal affine $\TT$-varieties of complexity 1 over an affine curve $C$.
 Over a projective curve $C$, these classes are in one to one correspondence with the extremal rays of $\sigma$ disjoint from the polyhedron $\deg\DD$ (see Remark \ref{feq2}).
 The classification of homogeneous LNDs of horizontal type is more involved, see Corollary \ref{hor-eq}.